 Take advantage of internal COVID-19 sick pay benefits, which will reduce lost wages while workers’ compensation claims are investigated.
 Make sure you’re aware of all benefits offered by your employer, and be sure to take advantage of them — workers’ benefits are there to be used.

 In the end, people seeking long COVID compensation should be aware that multiple specialists will need to evaluate their case.
 Wait times for these services may be long, further slowing down compensation.

 When a lawyer can help

-An attorney can help you understand your options and will know the variable coverage laws in different states.
+An attorney can help you understand your options when you have Long COVID and will know the variable coverage laws in different states.
 An attorney will clarify what benefits are available to you.

 A workers’ compensation attorney is skilled in handling worker’s compensation claims complications.
 An attorney can advocate for you if a worker’s compensation claim is made late or challenged.
 Also, an attorney will help clarify your next steps and how to handle the challenges in your case.

 Find an experienced employment law attorney you can trust.
 Contact LegalASAP today for a free evaluation of your case.